Anton Oliver

+His brother, James Oliver, played as a flanker and number 8 for Horowhenua-Kapiti (11 games), Manawatu (43 games) and captained the New Zealand Universities team in 2013.

 Early life

 Oliver was born 9 September 1975 in Invercargill and spent the early years of his life in several small towns in the deep south of NZ.
 When he was seven he moved to Blenheim where he went on to be Head Boy of Marlborough Boys' College in 1993.
 During this time, Anton made all of the possible New Zealand age group rugby teams – Under17, Under19, Under21, and the NZ Secondary Schools Team – captaining them all.

 He initially played at number 8 for the NZ under 17s.
 The following year he changed positions to hooker and made his provincial debut for Marlborough against Nelson Bays in when he was sixteen.
 He also represented NZ Secondary schools and 19s in 1993 – captaining both teams.
 In 1994, he represented NZ Under 19s (again the captain) and NZ Under 21s, and represented the Under 21s for the next two years – captaining the team in his last year.

 Anton then went to Dunedin in 1994 to study at the University of Otago and ended up spending his next 14 years there.
 He made his debut for the Otago first team in 1994 and played for Otago for 13 years.
 Oliver also played for the Highlanders rugby team and held the record for the most games for the Highlanders at 127.
 Oliver captained both teams.
-He also completed degrees in Commerce (Finance) and Physical Education while being a full professional rugby player.
+He also completed degrees in commerce (finance) and physical education while being a full professional rugby player.